 Teachers need access to the substantive knowledge base on the SOR.
 They need support in reviewing research results and strategies and tools to implement research-based practices with students to support improved student achievement.
-They need high-quality culturally relevant instructional materials that promote research-based practices and offer guidance on differentiation and small group instruction.
-Teachers also need high-quality professional learning opportunities that include practical instructional strategies and tools garnered from evolving SOR for emergent bilinguals' research to refine and adjust their instructional practices based on new SOR for emergent bilinguals' evidence.
+They need high-quality culturally and linguistically responsive instructional materials that promote research-based practices and offer guidance on differentiation and small group instruction.
+Teachers also need high-quality professional learning opportunities that include practical instructional strategies and tools garnered from evolving SOR for ELs' research to refine and adjust their instructional practices based on new SOR for ELs' evidence.

-"The field must exercise humility when representing the evidence base and be transparent when gaps in the literature exist."
-A combined effort from English literacy, native language literacy, and biliteracy educators and researchers is required to improve the reading outcomes of emergent bilinguals.
-Fien et al. (2021a) state "the field must exercise humility when representing the evidence base and be transparent when gaps in the literature exist" (p.
+A combined effort from English literacy, native language literacy, and biliteracy educators and researchers is required to improve the reading outcomes of ELs.
+Fien et al. (2021a) state, "The field must exercise humility when representing the evidence base and be transparent when gaps in the literature exist" (p.
 S115).
-One unilateral approach will not work for emergent bilinguals.
-Therefore, we must draw from the evidence base on relevant fields for validated practices supported by rigorous research to add to the knowledge base for the SOR for emergent bilinguals.
+One unilateral approach will not work for ELs.
+Therefore, we must draw from the evidence base on relevant fields for validated practices supported by rigorous research to add to the knowledge base for the SOR for ELs.
 The SOR evidence-based practices are vital to wide-ranging improvements and transformative change in student reading achievement.
-The absence of the SOR evidence-based practices for instruction with emergent bilinguals will result in continued underperformance and disparate and inequitable education that perpetuates the achievement gap between emergent bilinguals and English-only students.
+The absence of the SOR evidence-based practices for instruction with ELs will result in continued underperformance and disparate and inequitable education, perpetuating the achievement gap between ELs and English-only students.